jundalisay/spblist/content/en/material/principles/intro/chapter-06.md

 #### The Law of Conservation of Energy

 This operates in the radiant layer and is already well known in Physics.
 Energy is the crudified version of momentum.

+This actually changes the energy from electromagnetic to material motion.
+For example, a generator converts electromagnetic force into physical motions.

 #### The Law of Conservation of Aether